 "They are plans for good and not for disaster, to give you a future and a hope.”

 This is how I see it.
 Van and Robin, Catherine and Geraldine, Kumar and Henry and all my Death Row friends thwarted God’s plans for good for them and made a disaster of their young lives.
 Because of Jesus, God changed his plan for them at this last stage of their lives and they experienced the miracle of conversion and transformation.
 The Good Shepherd found them.
 And I felt privileged to be with them in their last moments.

-While I abhor the Death penalty, the taking of a life, I realize God’s call to me to walk with these vulnerable people is for me to remember that “He loved us first,” and allow them to experience healing and forgiveness through my love for them.
-They are precious moments when a man who has committed murder says to me the day before he is hanged, “Don’t worry Sister.
+While I abhor the Death penalty, the taking of a life, I realized that God’s call to me to walk with these vulnerable people was for me to remember that “He loved us first,” and allow them to experience healing and forgiveness through my love for them.
+They were precious moments when a man who had committed murder said to me the day before he was hanged, “Don’t worry Sister.
 I know God loves me!
 Tomorrow morning I will see him face to face.”
-They are so convinced of Jesus’ promise: Luke 23:43
+They were so convinced of Jesus’ promise: Luke 23:43